Avoiding zero probability events when computing Value at Risk contributions: Abstract

 \section{Abstract}

 This paper is concerned with the process of risk allocation for a generic multivariate model when the risk measure is chosen as the Value-at-Risk (VaR).
-Making use of Malliavin calculus, we recast the traditional Euler contributions from an expectation conditional to an event of zero probability to a ratio of conditional expectations, where both the numerator and the denominator's conditioning events have positive probability.
-For several different models we show empirically that the estimator using this novel representation has no perceivable bias and variance smaller than a standard estimator used in practice.
+We recast the traditional Euler contributions from an expectation conditional on an event of zero probability to a ratio involving conditional expectations whose conditioning events have strictly positive probability.
+We derive an analytical form of the proposed representation of VaR contributions for various parametric models.
+Our numerical experiments show that the estimator using this novel representation outperforms the standard Monte Carlo estimator in terms of bias and variance.
+Moreover, unlike the existing estimators, the proposed estimator is free from hyperparameters under a parametric setting.